rahul-purswani/spam-detect/README.md

 # Spam Detect - Bernoulli Classifier from Scratch
 In this project, I developed a spam detection system that classifies SMS messages as either spam or ham (non-spam) using a Bernoulli Naive Bayes model.
-The project involves data preprocessing, feature extraction, and model implementation from scratch.
+The project involves data preprocessing, feature extraction, and model implementation from scratch.</br>
 Key Features:
 - Dataset: Utilized a publicly available SMS spam collection dataset, which includes labeled messages categorized as spam or ham.
 - Data Cleaning: Performed data cleaning steps such as removing punctuation, converting text to lowercase, and removing stopwords to prepare the dataset for model training.